vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Food portal (likely Q3 2026)

+I've been doing a lot of the leg work in bits and pieces, with a bunch of it done in Q1 2026.

-## Continuation of donations list website (DLW) starting Q1 2026
+## Continuation of donations list website (DLW) starting Q2 2026

-I want to resume work on DLW in Q1 2026 after getting back on top of personal finances and contract work.
+I want to resume work on DLW in Q2 2026 after getting back on top of personal finances and contract work.

 While I have a lot to catch up with on DLW to begin with, I don't yet